Tax Lien Frequently Asked Questions (FAQ)

 Q: How will a tax lien affect me?

-A: A tax lien used to have a significant impact on a taxpayer's credit report.
+A: A tax lien used to have a significant impact on a taxpayer's ability to borrow.
 However, since the credit bureaus began removing tax liens, some lenders leverage other products now to assess if the taxpayer has a tax lien.
 Once the IRS files the tax lien, the tax lien becomes public, and the IRS will have a claim to your property.
 Since the IRS has priority for property acquired after a tax lien, this makes it more difficult to borrow future money.
 The tax lien may not show up on your personal credit report (since 2017) but can show up on other consumer and business reports.
 Also, IRS stated that those who pay off their taxes or paid it off could request to have the tax lien withdrawn.
 Furthermore, those who owe less than $25k and set up a direct debit installment agreement can have the tax lien withdrawn (removed from public records) after demonstrating a successful payment history.

 Q: What property is subject to a tax lien?